Treer/POpp/README.md

   - _[Default]_ Determines LF or CRLF for newlines by what the source file uses

- * -s, --silent
+ * -q, --quiet
   - Suppresses console error messages and info messages

+ * -s, --sensitive, --casesensitive
+  - The msgids inside curly-brace-references are matched case-insensitively by default, the --sensitive option expands case-sensitive matches only.

  * -c, --count
   - Returns the number of references contained in the source file, regardless of whether the references are valid and can be expanded.
 No output file is written.
+Can be used to check for misspelled msgids, but
     WARNING: Plural forms are not supported and references contained in plural-form msgstrs are not counted.